Diamonds: Homology and the Central Series of Groups: Abstract

 \section{Abstract}

 We establish an analog of a theorem of Stallings which asserts the homomorphisms between the universal nilpotent quotients induced by a homomorphism $G \to H$ of groups are isomorphisms provided a pair of homological conditions are satisfied.
-Our analogy does not have a homomorphism between $G$ and $H$ but instead we have a diamond of groups containing $G,H$ that satisfies a similar homological condition.
+Our analogy does not have a homomorphism between $G$ and $H$ but instead $G,H \leq G_0$ that satisfies a similar homological condition.
 We derive a few applications of this result.
-First, we show that there exist non-isomorphic number fields whose absolute Galois groups have isomorphic universal nilpotent quotients.
+First, we show that there exist pairs of non-isomorphic number fields whose absolute Galois groups have isomorphic universal nilpotent quotients.
 We show that there exists pairs of non-isometric hyperbolic $n$--manifolds whose fundamental groups are residually nilpotent and have isomorphic universal nilpotent quotients.
 These are the first examples of residually nilpotent Kleinian groups with arbitrarily large nilpotent genus.
-Complex hyperbolic 2--manifold examples are given which also supply examples of surfaces whose geometric fundamental groups have the isomorphic universal nilpotent quotients and the isomorphisms are compatible with the outer Galois actions.
-The case of Riemann surfaces provides examples of curves where the same implication holds.
-In fact, for every $g \geq 2$, we show all but finitely many curves in $\mathcal{M}_g$ have finite covers where this happens.
+Complex hyperbolic 2--manifold examples are given as well.
+Considering Riemann surfaces and complex hyperbolic 2--manifolds as projective curves and surfaces defined over a number field, we show the (outer) action of the absolute Galois group of the field of definition on the universal nilpotent quotients of the geometric fundamental groups are equivalent.
+This is in contrast to fact that the (outer) Galois action on the geometric fundamental group of a projective hyperbolic curve determines the curve by work of Mochizuki.
+In particular, the nilpotent representation theory of the geometric fundamental group is not anabelian.